CoRRecTcoDe2020/Medium-Clone/ReadMe.md

 Welcome to Medium Clone repo! 👨‍💻👨‍💻👨‍💻

 Whatsup?
-I build an Awesome Medium Clone using 𝓼𝓪𝓷𝓲𝓽𝔂 𝓒𝓜𝓢, 𝓣𝔂𝓹𝓮𝓼𝓬𝓻𝓲𝓹𝓽, 𝓝𝓮𝔁𝓽.𝓙𝓼 𝓪𝓷𝓭 𝓣𝓪𝓲𝓵𝔀𝓲𝓷𝓭𝓬𝓼𝓼!
+I build an Awesome Medium Clone using sanity CMS, Typescript, Next.js and Tailwind Css

 * You can use this repo to make a blog.